socialsignin/socialsignin-twitter/README.md

-<a href="https://github.com/socialsignin/socialsignin-provider">SocialSignin Provider Module</a> for <a href="https://github.com/SpringSource/spring-social-twitter">Spring-Social-Twitter</a>
+<a href="https://github.com/socialsignin/socialsignin-provider">SocialSignin Provider Module</a> for <a href="https://github.com/michaellavelle/spring-social-twitter">Spring-Social-Twitter</a>
 ======================================================

+See <a href="https://github.com/socialsignin/socialsignin-showcase">socialsignin-showcase</a> for an example of this module in use.

 Add this module to your classpath and component scan to auto-register and configure spring-social-twitter for your application.